-78. Capacity to Perform Regulatory Functions
+8. Capacity to Perform Regulatory Functions

 - a.
 IIROC must maintain its capacity to effectively and efficiently perform its regulatory functions, which include governing the conduct of persons or companies subject to its regulation and monitoring and enforcing applicable requirements. - b.
-IIROC must maintain in each jurisdiction where it has an office - (i) sufficient financial, technological, human and other resources; and to efficiently, effectively and in a timely manner perform its regulatory functions and responsibilities.
+IIROC must maintain in each jurisdiction where it has an office - (i) sufficient financial, technological, human and other resources; and - (ii) appropriate organizational structures and adequate technological systems to efficiently, effectively and in a timely manner perform its regulatory functions and responsibilities.